rgrinberg/opium/README.md

 ```

 Here we also use the ability of Opium to generate a cmdliner term to run your
 app.
-Run your executable with `-h` to see the options that are available to you.
+Run your executable with `--help` to see the options that are available to you.
 For example:

 ```
 # run in debug mode on port 9000
-$ dune exec dune build example/simple_middleware/main.exe -- -p 9000 -d
+$ dune exec example/simple_middleware/main.exe -- -p 9000 -d
 ```